lucius-barde/bardic-cms/README.md

 - object sitemap: contains the whole site hierarchy, can be used to show the main navigation menu.
 - bool isHome: true if is home page

-### headlinks.html.twig and bodylinks.html.twig ###
-These two files contain the link, meta, or script tags that must be present either in header or footer.
-Put your CSS and JS here.

-### Admin views of base template ###
+### Admin views  ###
-All the admin-{...}.html.twig and user-{...}.html.twig are called by standard.html.twig, instead of the frontend template, depending on the action.
+All the admin-{...}.html.twig, and signin-form.html.twig, are called by standard.html.twig instead of the frontend template, if the requested action is an admin one.

 ### Module views ###
-Bardic CMS uses templates named after the modules that are "pageElement"s , like paragraph.html.twig for paragraphs,  image.html.twig for image blobs, etc.
+Bardic CMS uses templates named after the modules that are "pageElement"s.
+Currently the only core module that is a page element is paragraph.html.twig.

-The standard.html.twig calls the different module templates when necessary, but if you create new modules you must add manually your new blob type in the page content's inclusion list.
-The default template plainly displays the blob.name and the blob.content for unknown blob types or blob types not added in the inclusion list.
+The standard.html.twig calls the different module templates when necessary, but if you create new modules you must add manually your new blob type in the page content's included list, otherwise the default template plainly displays the blob.name and the blob.content for unknown blob types.

-## Admin template
+## Separate admin template (not by default)
-OpCMS can use a separate admin theme, or the same theme as frontend.
+Bardic CMS can use a separate admin theme, or the same theme as frontend.
 By default no admin theme is provided and admin pages are on the same theme as the frontend, but activating $container->viewAdmin instead of $container->view can activate the admin theme renderer.

 ## Others
 ### /public/external and /public/css folders:
 Contains external libraries used globally, independently from the theme.
-This should be cleaned and put in the frontend theme or admin theme.
+This should be cleaned and put inside the theme folder in the future.